Zaidi2126/FluxFloats/src/content/authors/john-doe copy 5.md

     link: https://linkedin.com
 ---

-Michael is a frontend expert, designing and developing sleek, fast, and accessible web applications.
+Mahnoor is a frontend internt, designing and developing sleek, fast, and accessible web applications.
 He specializes in React, Vue, and modern frontend frameworks.